trekhleb/self-parking-car-evolution/public/article/index.md

 The `mutate()` function will mutate some genes randomly based on the `mutationProbability` value.

 For example, if the `mutationProbability = 0.1` then there is a `10%` chance for each genome to be mutated.
-Let's say if we would have a genome of length `10` that looks like `[0, 0, 0, 0, 0, 0 ,0 ,0 ,0 ,0]`, then after the mutation there will be a chance that 1 gene will be mutated and we may get a genome that might look like `[0, 0, 0, 1, 0, 0 ,0 ,0 ,0 ,0]`.
+Let's say if we would have a genome of length `10` that looks like `[0, 0, 0, 0, 0, 0 ,0 ,0 ,0 ,0]`, then after the mutation, there will be a chance that 1 gene will be mutated and we may get a genome that might look like `[0, 0, 0, 1, 0, 0 ,0 ,0 ,0 ,0]`.

 ```typescript
 // The number between 0 and 1.